DamianWong01/E-commerce-Project/README.md

 ## Detailed Analysis
 For a comprehensive breakdown of the project, including objective, methodology, insights, and visualizations, please visit my portfolio at damian-wong.com.

-## How to Use
-Navigate to the notebooks folder and open the Jupyter Notebook to view the analysis.
-The notebook is well-commented and walks through the data analysis process step-by-step.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.